pism/pism/examples/mismip/README.md

 Converting PISM output files to ASCII files following MISMIP specifications is left as an exercise.

-However, we do provide the script `showflux.py`.
-This plots ice flux as a function of the distance from the divide.
+However, we do provide scripts `plot_flux.py` and `plot_profile.py`.

+`plot_flux.py` plots ice flux as a function of the distance from the divide.
 It produces a `.png` image.
 We see a discontinuity in the flux at the grounding line.
 This is an issue in PISM that needs to be addressed to improve its handling of the grounding line motion.
-For example,
+For example, try

     ./showflux.py -o flux.png ABC1_1a_M1_A1.nc

+`plot_profile.py` plots the geometry profile at the end of a PISM run and shows modeled and theoretical locations of the grounding line.
+Try

+    ./plot_profile.py -o profile.png ABC1_1a_M1_A1.nc

 Also, note that the variable `iareag` in `ts_ABC1_1a_M1_A1.nc` and similar allows one to see time-dependent changes in the grounding line location